TKtheDEV/EZDDNS/README.md

 ./ezddns.sh
 ```
 ## Start on boot
-If you know how to send a PR please
+Feel free to code it and send a PR